retro-vault/zxspec48-app/README.md

 This will create the `app.bin` inside your `build` folder.

-Pass the `APP` and `ADDR` parameters to give your application the name and compile it to a different address.
+Pass the `APP` and `ADDR` parameters to change the name of your application and compile it to a different address.

 ~~~
 make APP=myapp ADDR=0x9000`